InesBatista28/Linux-Recycle-Bin-Simulation/TESTING.md

 # Linux Recycle Bin System — Testing
-This document describes test cases for the Linux Recycle Bin Simulator.
+This document contains the complete set of functional, error-handling, and performance test cases executed for the Linux Recycle Bin Simulation script.
+Each test case includes objectives, steps, expected vs. actual results, and execution status.

 **Date:** 2025-10-30